 Here’s how the story ends… My hands were shaking as I drove to the bank last Friday, I was going down to make the last payment on our mortgage.
-As I drove there, I keep thinking, “I can’t believe we are at this point!
-A paid off mortgage!!!
+As I drove there, I kept thinking, “I can’t believe we are at this point!
+A paid-off mortgage!!!
 I can’t believe we made it!
 We are finally at the end of this 5-year plan.”
+With a confused bank teller (they don’t often have people coming in to pay off their mortgage, I’m told), she said, “Have a good weekend!”
+I smiled back as I walked out and said: “Oh, it’s gonna be a great weekend!”

 She just smiled and said, “I guess so.
 Congratulations!”

+It felt amazing!
 The mortgage dragon had been defeated.

-A Little Bit of Background on our Paid Off Mortgage
+A Little Bit of Background on Our Paid Off Mortgage

-Having kids will do that, they somehow bend time to make it feel like forever, and at the same time make it feel like years go by in a blink of an eye.
+In the grand scheme of things, it was not very long ago, though it seems like ages ago.
+Having kids will do that.
+They somehow bend time to make it feel like forever and at the same time make it feel like years go by in the blink of an eye.
 It’s amazing!

-It was definitely a lot more debt than we were used to.
+Six years ago, we moved into our custom-built dream house.
+If you need a new house checklist, this one is the best.
+It was a lot more debt than we were used to.
 We were sitting on a pile of debt, and it just felt wrong.

-Now here I was, in the house of our dreams, and all I could think about was one number:
+Now, here I was, in the house of our dreams, and all I could think about was one number:

 30…